KarolGralewski/portfolio-creator/README.md

 ## TODO
-* Improve the responsiveness of both main.html and created webpage [❌]
+* Improve the design and responsiveness of both main.html and created webpage [❌]
 * Implementing the path folder mapping while creating .zip [❌]

 ## What's next?